Who Is Liable for a Defective Medical Device?

 Claims involving defective medical devices can be extremely complex.
 Sometimes only one or a few patients experience adverse effects from the faulty equipment, while in other cases thousands of patients may be harmed by the same device.

-Please call (407) 712-7300 today for a free case evaluation with Colling Gilbert Wright & Carter.
+Please call (407) 712-7300 today for a free case evaluation with Colling Gilbert Wright.
 Our defective medical device attorneys serve clients throughout Florida, including Orlando, Tampa, Miami, and other areas.